rspec/rspec-rails/README.md

 Use controller specs to describe behavior of Rails controllers.

 Controller specs default to residing in the `spec/controllers` folder.
-Tagging any context with the metadata `:type => :controller` treats it's examples as controller specs.
+Tagging any context with the metadata `:type => :controller` treats its examples as controller specs.

 For example: